-5.2 Pharmacokinetic properties
+Pharmacokinetic properties:

-RISPERDAL oral solution is bioequivalent to RISPERDAL film-coated tablets.
-Risperidone is metabolised to 9-hydroxy-risperidone, which has a similar pharmacological activity to risperidone (see Biotransformation and Elimination).
+Risperidone orodispersible tablets and oral solution are bioequivalent to RISPERIDONE film-coated tablets.

+Risperidone is metabolised to 9-hydroxy-risperidone, which has a similar pharmacological activity to risperidone.

 Absorption

 Risperidone is completely absorbed after oral administration, reaching peak plasma concentrations within 1 to 2 hours.
 The absolute oral bioavailability of risperidone is 70% (CV=25%).
 The relative oral bioavailability of risperidone from a tablet is 94% (CV=10%) compared with a solution.
 The absorption is not affected by food and thus risperidone can be given with or without meals.
 Steady-state of risperidone is reached within 1 day in most patients.
 Steady-state of 9-hydroxy-risperidone is reached within 4-5 days of dosing.